AndersCan/weather-api/README.md

 ## Setup
 ### TypeScript
-To compile the app the TypeScript compiler is required.
-Also the typings module is required.
-Both can be installed by running
+The TypeScript compiler is needed to compile the `.ts` files to `.js`.
+We also require the typings module.
+They can be installed by running

     npm install tsc -g
     npm install typings -g